-Other assets represent krill oil (RKO) held by the Company that was expected to be used in the conduct of research and activities and clinical trials related to the development CaPre drug.
-Given the development of CaPre will no longer be pursued, the Corporation is expected to sell this reserve.
+Other assets represent krill oil (RKO) held by the Company that was expected to be used in the conduct of R&D activities and commercial inventory scale up related to the development and commercialization of the CaPre drug.
+Given that the development of CaPre will no longer be pursued, the Corporation is expected to sell this reserve.
 However, there is uncertainty whether the other assets will be recoverable and there is a risk of loss being recorded in the near-term.